 The Oscar became a symbol.
 And the less-than-subtle implication was that, if someone was a member of a union, that person would be ineligible to vie for an award.
 The Academy originally consisted almost solely of studio executives who selected the nominees and winners, rewarding those who played along.
 It was not uncommon for the wives, mistresses and girlfriends of the executives to win the top acting awards.

-One of the unexpected bonuses of all this was increased box office - money.
+One of the unexpected bonuses of all this was increased box office - money again.
 Big Money.
 An Oscar-winning film or performance proved Hollywood had "class" and, in turn, impressed the paying public.
 All of this has contributed to the movie industry's preening, overbearing self-regard.

 Note in Passing: Curiously, the various movie unions never went away - and actors, long under the thumbs of the studios, eventually unionized themselves, forming The Screen Actors Guild (SAG).
-The studios may have lost their union-busting fight but they won the respectability - and the respect - that they so desperately coveted.
-Thanks to the Oscars.
+Which now gives out its own awards!
+More is not enough in Hollywood.
+Anyway, the studios may have lost their union-busting fight but they won the respectability - and the respect - that they so desperately coveted, thanks to the Oscars.